siobyrne/young-dressage-horse-program-analysis/README.md

 Does a top three placing correlate with competitive success (Figure 7)?
 A common argument of people against the young horse development track is that horses successful in these divisions never make it to FEI, or that they "disappear and are never seen again".
 Of the horses that placed in the top three (*n*=128), 35.2% (45/128) made it to Grand Prix, 17.2% (22/128) Prix St. Georges, 14.8% (19/128) I-2, 14.1% (18/128) I-1, 4.7% (6/128) Fourth Level, 3.1% (4/128) FEI 5 Year Old, 2.3% (3/128) Third Level, 2.3% (3/128) FEI 6 Year Old, 2.3% (3/128) USEF 4 Year Old, 1.6% (2/128) First Level, 0.8% (1/128) I-B, 0.8% (1/128) FEI 7 Year Old, 0.8% (1/128) Second Level.
 These numbers add up to 82.3% (105/128) of top three competitors making it to the FEI levels.

 ***Figure 7***
-*Horses Placing in the Top Three by Highest Level Competed*
+*Former Young Horse Division Competitors Placing in the Top Three by Highest Level Competed*
 ![Horses in the Top Three by Highest Level](images/top-three-by-level.png)

 #### Overall Score and FEI Achievement for Young Horse Division Competitors